 The translation of the notice reads “If you live abroad more than 180 days per year, please use the account opening form for non-residents in the Documentation center.”

 Click on the link for non-residents application forms (Für Personen, die nicht länger als 180 Tage in Deutschland leben).
 From the form, select “Tagesgeld PLUS”.
 A pop-up list appears as shown below.

 From the list, select the appropriate form (single or joint account), download it and fill it up.
 Once you fill it up, you can approach a Notary in your country who will then check the information in your form and your identity and sign them to verify it.

 - Not required to travel to Germany: Verification of identity is possible using a Notary in your home country.
 He would check your identity and the forms and sign on the completed application form.
 Please note however that the since the form is in German, it is possible that the Notary may have issues.
 In such a case, you can still use the PostIdent method.

 - Low interest rates : Currently, it offers only 0.25% interest rate on deposits made on the account

-Though it is difficult and not lot of options are available, it is still possible to open a German bank account by a nonresident.
-If you are traveling to Germany in the near future, then it might be a good idea option to try all the above possibilities.
+Though it is difficult and not a lot of options are available, it is still possible to open a German bank account by a nonresident.
+If you are travelling to Germany in the near future, then it might be a good idea option to try all the above possibilities.